 Vine’s Expository Dictionary of Old and New Testament Words should be one of the most treasured books in any serious Bible student’s library – it certainly is in mine.
+(Note that EBS may earn a small commission off any merchandise purchased through links on this page.)
 It has gone through numerous editions since its introduction around 1940.
 More recent editions have added Old Testament words to the original New Testament only version.
 My first mentor, James Wilson, introduced me to the use of this resource before I had even decided to be a preacher of the gospel.
 Here are some of the great benefits of using this book properly:

 - Discover the Greek or Hebrew word behind the English word (Vine’s is based on the KJV)